Witnesses in Administrative Hearings

 Witnesses are expected to provide accurate, honest, and truthful information.
 Falsified, inaccurate, and dishonest information can negatively affect a pending case.
-The Office of Student Conduct will file disciplinary charges against students who violate this expectation.
+The Office of Student Conduct may take action against students who violate this expectation.

 Witnesses may be present only during the time they are participating in the hearing.